ponkeeto/calculator/README.md

 # calculator
-a simple calculator app that uses ReactJs, React hooks, and material UI to create it web and mobile responsive.
+a simple calculator app that uses ReactJs, Redux toolkit for state management, and material UI to make it web and mobile responsive.